knjk04/Fird/STYLEGUIDE.md

 ### Line length

-Lines should not exceed 100 characters
+Lines should not exceed 100 characters.

 ## Brace style